-How to Patina Your X Series Smokeless Fire Pit
+How to Patina Your Corten Steel Fire Pit

-How do Breeo X Series smokeless fire pits get that beautiful patina color, you may ask?
-Well, our X Series smokeless fire pits are built using 304 Stainless Steel (the Sear Plate™ and the legs) and Corten Steel, which is a type of steel often used for architectural structures, such as bridges, because of it's highly durable make-up.
-Corten develops a corrosion-resistant coating quickly in order to prevent rusting any deeper than the surface.
-That coating is called patina.
+How do our Corten steel fire pits develop that beautiful patina color, you may ask?
+As the fire pit lives in the elements, the Corten develops a corrosion-resistant coating in order to prevent rusting any deeper than the surface.
+This coating is called patina.

 You Will Need

 Spray bottle with a mixture of dish soap and water

 Spray bottle with white vinegar